 Recipients are provided funding support for full-time work for two consecutive months.
 Funds provided can support

+compensation, travel and other research-associated costs.
 While the program is applied for as an individual, faculty

 members must be nominated by their institution.
 Institutions are limited to two such nominations per year.
 Our internal